 Questions to ask the nursing home staff members to help ensure they can provide quality care to your loved one with Alzheimer’s disease.

 - What treatments or activities does the nursing home offer that might help my loved one feel better?

-- Are there any medications that might help slow the progress of the Alzheimer’s disease and keep my loved one more alert longer?
+- Are there any medications that might help slow the progress of Alzheimer’s disease and keep my loved one more alert longer?

-- What treatments, activities, or medications might help my loved one's difficult behavior caused by the Alzheimer’s disease?
+- What treatments, activities, or medications might help my loved one's difficult behavior caused by Alzheimer’s disease?